-4. Cascaded deep learning model-based detectio n experiment
+4. Cascaded deep learning model based detecti on experiment

-Aiming at the performance evaluation of the novel target detection method proposed in this paper, we carry on the contrast analysis between the image detection performance and the real-scenario flight trajectory solution.
-In the image target detection experiment, the experimental data comes from a large number of UAV landing mixed images generated by actual and simulation flight experiments.
-We design the following two groups of experiments to compare the cascade deep learning model with other classical detection algorithms in terms of real-time and accuracy performance.
+To evaluate the performance of the proposed novel target detection method, we compare the image detection results with the trajectory data collected in flight experiments.
+The data were obtained in a large number of UAV landing mixed images generated by a simulation platform and a real flight experimental platform.
+In addition, we design the following two groups of experiments to compare the proposed model with other classical detection algorithms in terms of real-time performance and detection accuracy.